 Maren Lundhaug is a PhD candidate at the Industrial Ecology Program at NTNU.
 She has a Master’s degree Industrial Ecology from NTNU specializing environmental systems analysis and a Bachelor’s degree in Renewable energy from Sogn & Fjordane University College.
 She also works as the coordinator for the Industrial Ecology program at NTNU.

-Sigurd Heiberg is the chairperson of Petronavit A.S, focusing on geological resources, including energy resources.
+Sigurd Heiberg is Project Director of PETRAD (Internationale Programme for Petroleum Management and Administration), focusing on geological resources, including energy resources.